From Requests to Results

 Why API Testing Matters

-• Reliability: Catch issues before they reach production
+1. Catch issues before they hit production (Reliability)

 # Create a virtual environment